How to Buy an Apartment Building: A 12-Step Guide

 9. Choose a property manager

-For a large apartment complex, it’s almost impossible to handle all the management-related tasks alone.
+For a large apartment complex, it's almost impossible to handle all the management-related tasks alone.
 An experienced property manager knows the technical and legal regulations you and your building must comply with.
+Property management fees typically run 8–12% of collected rent, though this varies by market.[4]

-“Look for a property manager with a great track record — someone who has proven to be exactly what other investors need,” says Nally.
-“It’s worth spending a little more on a property manager you can fully trust, especially if your real estate knowledge is limited.”
+"Look for a property manager with a great track record — someone who has proven to be exactly what other investors need," says TurboTenant’s Nally.
+"It's worth spending a little more on a property manager you can fully trust, especially if your real estate knowledge is limited."

 10. Lock in financing